 app-to-page.cursorrules.
 Save it as.cursorrulesin your project root.

-Both encode the same rules as the prompt above: relative base, top-level index.html, relative
+Both encode the same rules as the prompt: relative base, a top-level index.html, relative assets, and

-App To Page already rewrites asset paths on upload as a safety net, so builds that aren’t perfectly relative usually still work.
-Getting it right at the source just means fewer surprises — and it’s a one-line change in your build config.
+The prompt sets it for you.
+App To Page also rewrites paths on upload as a safety net, so builds that aren’t perfectly relative usually still work — the prompt just means fewer surprises.